oracle-livelabs/security/database/advanced/advanced-security/data-redaction/data-redaction.md

         ![Data Redaction](./images/dr-001.png "See the original data")

-        **Note**: Depending on the employee, they have a SIN, SSN or NINO number!
+        **Note**: Depending on the employee, they may have a SIN, SSN or NINO number!

     - Now, let's have a look **on your Glassfish App**